deosrc/Condement/docs/contributing/adding-software.md

 2. In the `software` folder, copy the `!template` folder.
 Set the name of the new folder to the software ID you selected.
 3. Open the `playbook.yml` file within the folder and add Ansible tasks to install the required software.

+## Configuration Variables

+For some software, it may be desirable for the user to install additional components or supply install arguments.
+A good example of this is the [terraform package](../software/terraform.md) which allows a user to specify a specific version to install, or the [vscode software package](../software/vscode.md) which allows a user to supply a list of extensions to be installed.

+Settings for an extension are created as yaml child objects of the software map (see [software configuration documentation](../configuration/software.md)).
+These settings are automatically loaded into the `software_item.value` variable and can be used as `"{{ software_item.value.version | default('1.6.0') }}"`.

 ## Testing the Install Package

 ### Testing Levels